-The NDP then feeds into the Distribution Network Options Assessment process to determine the investment required to facilitate the UK's net zero ambitions while promoting a smart and flexible network.
+The NDP feeds into the Distribution Network Options Assessment process to determine the investment required to facilitate the UK's net zero ambitions, while promoting a smart and flexible network.
+The next NDP will be published in May 2024 and will include the forecasts from the Distribution Future Energy Scenarios (DFES).

-This report summarises the 2022 Distribution Future Energy Scenarios (DFES) study for the South Wales licence area.
+This report summarises the 2023 DFES study for the South Wales licence area.

 The network will see a large increase in distributed renewable generation and electricity storage connections.
 We predict high levels of low carbon technologies, such as electric vehicles and heat pumps and increasing household demand for electricity.
 The DFES study aims to understand where the growth of different technologies will be spatially distributed, which will materialise as load on our networks.